JackOfNoneTrades/EyesInTheShadows/README.md

 ### Changes from the original
 * The eyes are a proper flying entity and not a walking mob.
 * Most eye properties are configurable.
-* Configurable Eyes attacking tamed Wolves, and vice versa.
+* Configurable Eyes attacking tamed Wolves, and vice versa, plus other mobs.
-* Configurable Eyes fleeing Ocelots and Cats.
+* Configurable Eyes fleeing Ocelots and Cats, and other mobs.
 * Implemented configurable aggression changing based on light level.
 * Thaumcraft integration (aspects, possibility to warp the player upon jumpscare).